Destroy Lonely: 2015–2019: Beginnings

-2020–present: </3, </3², No Stylist and If Looks Could Kill
+2020–2022: </3 and No Stylist

-On September 25, 2020, Destroy Lonely would release his third mixtape titled </3 (alternatively Broken Hearts) and a month after on October 31, 2020, would release the deluxe edition titled </3².
-Following the release of </3 in 2020 and the attention from "Bane", Destroy Lonely was noticed by Playboi Carti in December 2020 after the music video for his song "Oh Yeah" released.
+On September 25, 2020, Destroy Lonely released his third mixtape, titled </3 (pronounced: Broken Hearts), and a month later, on October 31, 2020, released the deluxe edition, titled </3².
+Following the release of </3 in 2020 and the attention from "Bane", Destroy Lonely was noticed by Playboi Carti in December 2020 after the music video for his song "Oh Yeah" was released.
 In early 2021, he signed to Carti's record label, Opium.

 In April 2021, he appeared in Playboi Carti's music video for his song "Sky".
 In April 2022, he was announced as a performer at the Lyrical Lemonade Summer Smash.
 In July 2022, Destroy Lonely appeared on frequent collaborator Ken Carson's studio album X.

 Also in July 2022, he appeared on fellow Atlanta rapper Bktherula's single "Forever Pt.
 2" and Rochester rapper Slump6s' album Genesis.
-In August 2022, Destroy Lonely released his fifth mixtape titled No Stylist.
-The album features a sole appearance from his labelmate Ken Carson.
+In August 2022, Destroy Lonely released his fifth mixtape, No Stylist.
+The mixtape features an appearance from his labelmate Ken Carson.
 In September 2022, he and fellow Opium rapper Ken Carson gifted Playboi Carti a ring for his 26th birthday.
 In October 2022, he announced the dates for his "No Stylist" tour.

-Also in October he released a music video to his track "VTMNTSCOAT" which is described as containing imagery of "elaborate dinner parties and midnight car rides".
+Also in October he released a music video for his track "Vtmntscoat" which is described as containing imagery of "elaborate dinner parties and midnight car rides".

+2023–2024: If Looks Could Kill & Love Lasts Forever

-On November 18, 2022, Destroy Lonely followed up his mixtape "No Stylist" with "NS+ (Ultra).
-This being his deluxe version of the mixtape, featuring five new songs, and naming it "Ultra" after his pet cat.
-Following this on February 20th, 2023, Destroy Lonely released a music video for songs "NEVEREVER" and "FAKENGGAS" on his YouTube.
+On November 18, 2022, Destroy Lonely followed up his mixtape No Stylist with NS+ (Ultra), his deluxe version of the mixtape, featuring five new songs, and naming it "Ultra" after his pet bombay cat.
+Following this, on February 20, 2023, Destroy Lonely released a music video for the songs "Neverever" and "Fakenggas" on YouTube.

-On February 21, 2023, Lonely took to Tumblr and announced that his album If Looks Could Kill would be getting released on April 2023, stating: "my album comes out in april..".

-On March 3, 2023, Destroy Lonely released the highly anticipated single "If Looks Could Kill", which is expected to be the lead single for his album of the same name.
+On February 21, 2023, Lonely announced on Tumblr that his next album would be released in April 2023, stating: "my album comes out in april..".
+On March 3, 2023, Destroy Lonely released the single "If Looks Could Kill", which was expected to be the lead single for his debut studio album.
+On May 5, 2023, Destroy Lonely released his debut studio album, If Looks Could Kill, consisting of 25 tracks, with a bonus track, "Money and Sex", with labelmate Ken Carson.
+Two additional tracks were released with the CD and vinyl editions, and also a short film, "Look Killa".
+On September 29, 2023, Destroy Lonely released a deluxe version of his debut studio album, titled If Looks Could Kill (Director's Cut), containing 6 new tracks from all editions.

+On October 13, 2023, Destroy Lonely had three featured appearances on Ken Carson's third album, A Great Chaos, on the songs "Singapore", "Paranoid", and "Like This", which also featured Lil Uzi Vert.
+On August 30, 2024, Lonely released his second studio album, Love Lasts Forever, which peaked at number 10 on the Billboard 200 chart and number 1 on the Top R&B/Hip-Hop Albums chart.